bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 ### WHERE Statements

 So far you have learned how to get blocks of information from a table, but you still have no idea how to turn those results into something relevant such as selecting all of the fruit prices greater than 25 cents, or displaying all of the "Red" fruits.
 This is where the **WHERE** statement comes into play.
 The **WHERE** statement gives a specific set of criteria to the MySQL database so that the results are much more controlled and relevant to what you want.
-For example, say that you want to select the names of all of the fruits with a ‘Red’ color.
+For example, say that you want to select the names of all of the fruits with a 'Red' color.
 You would want to type in the following statement in the compiler.

      SELECT name FROM fruits WHERE color = 'Red';